parsley9877/covid19-dashboard/README.md

 Interactive dashboard providing visualization services, prediction, and other data analysis solutions for giving insight on COVID-19.

-by Anh Tran, Parsa Assadi, Nikhil Karnwal, Yu Xuan, Zhuofan Li
+by Anh Tran, Parsa Assadi, Nikhil Karnwal, Yu Xuan, Zhuofan Li, Dae Cheol Kwon

 ## How to run?